-Accommodations: Restrooms; restaurant; historic information; tours; gift shop; military artifacts.
+Accommodations: Restrooms; restaurant; historic information; guided tours; audio tours; reunion venue; gift shop; military artifacts.

 The Buffalo and Erie County Naval and Military park is a riverfront park along the Buffalo River in the City of Buffalo.
 For a reasonable admission cost, you can gain entry to the indoor exhibits of military artifacts, visit the showcase of decommissioned land and air vehicles, and best of all, go aboard and explore the three giant WWII-era ships docked within the river.

 The USS Little Rock is a Cleveland-class cruiser, converted to a guided missile cruiser.
 At 610 feet long, it is the largest ship in the collection.
 It has two Mk II Talos missile launchers, three 6-inch guns, two 5-inch/38 caliber guns, and would have a complement of 1,395 enlisted and officers.

 The USS The Sullivans is a 376 feet long Fletcher-class destroyer, named for five brothers who lost their lives in the Battle of the Solomon Islands when their ship was sunk by the Japanese.
 It has four 5-inch/38 caliber guns, one 3-inch/50 caliber gun, two twin-40 mm guns, depth charges, and a complement of 290 enlisted men and 20 officers.

 The USS Croaker, a 311 ft long Gato Class submarine, claimed 11 Japanese vessels during WWII.
 It carried eight Mk-44 torpedo tubes, 74 enlisted men and 7 officers.